aaleksandraristic/Intelligent-ECG-Diagnostic-System-Development/README.md

 **4. Model Evaluation:** The models were evaluated using accuracy, sensitivity, specificity, and F1-score to assess diagnostic performance.

 **Expected Outcome**
-This research aimed to develop a sophisticated diagnostic tool for accurately identifying cardiovascular disorders from 12-lead ECG images.
-The findings laid the foundation for future enhancements in real-time monitoring and dataset expansion.
+The expected outcome of this research is a sophisticated diagnostic tool that can aid healthcare professionals in rapidly and accurately identifying normal cardiac patterns, abnormalities, and potential myocardial disorders from 12-lead ECG images.
+The findings from this research lay the foundation for future enhancements, including the integration of real-time monitoring capabilities and the expansion of the dataset to further refine and generalize the diagnostic system.

 [Intelligent 12-lead ECG Diagnostic System Development - Final Presentation.pptx](https://github.com/user-attachments/files/15909110/Intelligent.12-lead.ECG.Diagnostic.System.Development.-.Final.Presentation.pptx)